wdi-sg/gitbook-2018/11-projects/project-4/readme.md

 ### Overview

-**The time has come for the final project.** Ideally, this project should incorporate AngularJS or another framework/technology we haven't covered, but feel free to use anything we have learned in the course.
+**The time has come for the final project.** Ideally, this project should incorporate a Modern Frontend JavaScript framework, like Angular, React or Vue.

 Make sure you review your project proposal with your instructor so you can make sure it's **something you can accomplish in the limited time we have**, and make sure it's **something that'll showcase your skills both visually and functionally**.
 Sometimes people do judge a book by its cover – or an app by its design.

+This can be an individual or a group project (maximum of 3).
+In addition feel free to consult with UXDI students, if they are available.

 ---